 - References (eg for mortgages).

-Make sure you know what you need from your contractor accountant, and check to see whether it is included in the price.
+Make sure you know what you need and check to see whether it is included in the price.

-Sometimes accountants omit to mention that not everything is included in the price.
+Sometimes accountants omit to mention that not everything is included in the fee structure.
 So a contractor may receive an unexpected supplementary bill, say for personal tax returns.
 Contractors should check if there is anything not included in the price, and negotiate to have anything they see as essential included.

-A specialist contractor accountant will have a thorough understanding of IR35 and how to tax plan and budget around the IR35 tax legislation.
+A specialist contractor accountant should have a good understanding of IR35 and how to process taxes that are caught within the IR35 tax legislation - whether that's the original rules from April 2000 or the newwer ones that came in April 2017/2021.
 Make sure the accountant genuinely knows all about IR35, and hasn’t just added it to their list of services in the hope of attracting extra business.